LeighWeston86/sequence-model-for-ner/README.md

 ##### Data

 The materials-science specific training data included in this repository is heavily truncated; to access the full data, contact Leigh Weston at lweston@lbl.gov.
-To use your own data, replace the training/test sets, and embeddings file with your own data in teh same format.
+To use your own data, replace the training/test sets, and embeddings file with your own data in the same format.

 Load the data as follows:
 ```python